top of page

 For Mildmay, having students on placement every year brings fresh energy and perspective.
 They help us ask different questions, reexamine our processes, and explore approaches to care that we might not have considered on our own.
 Their commitment to audit, data collection and service evaluation supports our ongoing work to meet and exceed national standards.

 For our patients, the student presence matters too.
-The catering surveys, the clinical audits, the time taken to listen and to observe; these are not abstract exercises, they are part of what makes care at Mildmay responsive and continuously improving.
+The catering surveys, the clinical audits, and the time taken to listen and to observe are part of what makes care at Mildmay responsive and continuously improving.

 “Having the students at Mildmay has brought an energy and enthusiasm to learning and sharing that I hadn’t anticipated.
 Seeing them grow, gaining international experience, hands-on clinical skills, intercultural communication, and watching their confidence develop in such a short time has been a genuine joy.